cstaff18/wine_prediction/readme.md

 ## Predicting Wine Ratings with Remote Sensing Data:
 Chris Stafford

+A grape from a marquee vineyard designations, and exceptional vintage are two features that distinguish superior wines.
+But what makes those grapes so good?
+Climate is the most significant factor in determining a grape’s inherent qualities.
+Climate can vary on small scales due to variables such as altitude, distance to bodies of water, etc. These variables can affect grape quality.
+Climate can also vary from year to year and affect grape quality.

 #### Goal:
-***Predict wine quality using satellite images.***
+***Predict grape quality using satellite images.***

-Wine can vary greatly from one year to another.
-This is called vintage variation and it affects certain wines and growing regions more than others.
-Cooler climates and regions with higher variable weather tend to have greater variation between vintages.
-So how do you know what the ‘best vintages’ are?
+Create a model of grape quality that can account for the spatial and temporal variation in climate.

+So how do you know what the best vineyards are?

 ###### Climate Indicators of a Bad Vintage
     Rain at the end of a growing season can lead to watery grapes with less flavor.